ClusterCockpit/cc-backend/README.md

 ### Configuration

 A config file in the JSON format can be provided using `--config` to override the defaults.
+By default, if there is a `config.json` file in the current directory of the `cc-backend` process, it will be loaded even without the `--config` flag.
 You find documentation of all supported configuration and command line options [here](./configs.README.md).

 ### Update GraphQL schema